Return to Films by Latter-day Saint Filmmakers home page

 - Nobody Knows: The Untold Story of Black Mormons: Previously titled "The Eleventh Hour Laborers."
 Few people, Mormon and non-Mormon, are aware that there has been an African American presence in the LDS Church from its earliest days, that the vanguard company of Mormon pioneers included three “colored servants” who were baptized Mormons, and whose descendants remained active in the Church for several generations.
 This documentary talks about that little-known legacy, and confronts the hard issues which surfaced in the most turbulent years of the Civil Rights Movement, when the Church restricted its priesthood from those of African descent.
 It discusses how that restriction was lifted and what the lives and challenges of the modern Black Mormon pioneers are.
 The project is headed by Margaret Young and Darius Gray, authors of several award-winning books and articles about Black Mormons, and by Danor Gerald, a promising new filmmaker.
 Executive Producer is Richard Dutcher; Editors are Jim Hughes and Danor Gerald.
 "Nobody Knows: The Untold Story of Black Mormons" is sponsored by Independent Feature Productions, which makes all donations tax-deductible.
 See trailer at Nobody Knows: The Untold Story of Black Mormons Premiere at LDS Film Festival January 18, 2008 at the Scera Theater in Orem.
 Scheduled for release Summer of 2008.

-- One Good Man: Christian Vuissa wrote and directed this story of a happily married father of six children who is suddenly bombarded with one major event after the other.
+- One Good Man: Formerly entitled A Father in Israel.
+Christian Vuissa wrote and directed this story of a happily married father of six children who is suddenly bombarded with one major event after the other.
 Then he gets called to be the bishop of his ward.
 He ends up having to rescue those around him.
 The father is played by Timothy Threlfall.
-Formerly entitled Father in Israel, One Good Man premiered January 18, 2009, at the LDS Film Festival at the Scera Fine Arts Center in Orem.
+Father in Israel premiered January 18, 2009, at the LDS Film Festival at the Scera Fine Arts Center in Orem.

 - One Man's Treasure: Drama/Comedy/Missionary; Director, DP, Editor: John Lyde; Producers: John Lyde and Brian Brough; Executive Producer: AJC Pennyworth; Writers: Sally Meyer and Craig Clyde; Original Score: Robert Allen Elliott.
 Cast: Darin Southam, Charan Prabhakar, Paul Hunt, Dustin Harding, Chantel Flanders, Shalaina Fotheringham.
 Synopsis: Four elders and two sister missionaries are transferred into a small suburb of Philadelphia.
 The area has not had missionaries for several years and success looks to be difficult.
 But all this changes when the missionaries discover a journal that takes them on an adventure to discover a missionary treasure.
 Shown at the LDS Film Festival January 24, 2009.
 DVD release March 31, 2009.